tddstud10/tddstud10/README.md

     - ☐ *hotspot

 # Acceptance Tests
-  - ☐ Help About - icon, version, name
+  - Help About - icon, version, name
-  - ☐ Extensions and Updates - icon, version, name
+  - Extensions and Updates - icon, version, name
-  - ☐ Glyph & Tooltip
-    - ☐ no lines on open
-    - ☐ unit test markers appear mid-way through build
-    - ☐ green lines on build
-    - ☐ red lines on test failure
-    - ☐ grey lines on no test coverage
-    - ☐ tooltip
-    - ☐ red lines on theory failure
-    - ☐ green line on build
-    - ☐ tooltip
-  - ☐ Notification Icon
+  - Notification Icon
-    - ☐ status icon on build failure
+    - status icon on build failure
-    - ☐ status icon on test failure
+    - status icon on test failure
-    - ☐ ? status icon on both
+    - ? status icon on both
-    - ☐ status icon on close project
+    - status icon on close project
+  - Test Start Markers
+    - Glyph
+      - No lines on project open
+      - White marker appear mid-way during build
+      - Green markers for passing tests
+      - Red for failing tests
+      - Red for failing theories
+      - Green for making the tests pass again
+    - Context Menu
+      - Right click in design-mode -> breakpoint is inserted -> bp is hit
+      - Right click in debug-mode -> Empty context menu appears
+    - Tooltip
+    - Mouse
+  - Failure Point Markers
+    - Glyph
+      - No lines on project open
+      - Red marker appear for point of throw
+      - Red marker appear for caller of point of throw
+      - Goes away when the throw is fixed
+    - Context Menu
+    - Tooltip
+    - Mouse
+  - Code Coverage Markers
+    - Glyph
+      - No lines on project open
-  - ☐ Unit tests markers appear
+      - White markers appear mid-way during build
+      - All green for passing tests
+      - Red for code impacted by failing tests
+      - Red for code impacted by failing theories
+      - Green lines on making the tests pass
+      - White for uncovered lines
+    - Context Menu
-    - ☐ Right click in design-mode -> breakpoint is inserted -> bp is hit
+      - Right click in design-mode -> breakpoint is inserted -> bp is hit
-    - ☐ Right click in debug-mode -> Empty context menu appears
+      - Right click in debug-mode -> Empty context menu appears
+    - Tooltip
+    - Mouse

 # Miscellenous notes